jplane/DurableStateMachines/README.md

 - Abstractions for both [pull](./Common/Model/Execution/IQueryMetadata.cs)- and [push](./Common/Model/Execution/ISendMessageMetadata.cs)-based communication with external systems; talk to all your favorite native cloud services from within your statechart!

-- In addition to parent-child _state_ relationships within a single statechart, there is also support for parent-child relationships between _statecharts_ themselves (execute statechart A within the context of statechart B, etc.)
+- In addition to parent-child state relationships _within_ a single statechart, there is also support for parent-child relationships _between_ statechart instances (execute statechart A within the context of statechart B, etc.)

 ## Usage